UI Design for Beginners >

 Introduction

-By the end of this tutorial, you'll not only have a polished app screen to show off to friends and family—you'll also have a solid foundation in UI design knowledge to serve as a jumping-off point for your journey towards becoming a fully-fledged UI designer!
+By the end, you'll not only have a polished app screen to show off to friends and family—you'll also have a solid foundation in UI design knowledge to serve as a jumping-off point for your journey towards becoming a fully-fledged UI designer!

 Here's what we'll be learning today: